US Press Freedom Tracker

 Filters for complex attributes

-Research involved interviews with journalists, lawyers, and other advocates for press freedom.
-In these interviews I learned that there is a long list of challenges that affect journalists while they are in the field and reporting the news - and that these attributes must be reflected in the tool in order to make the data useful.
-I presented these insights to the front-end designers and they incorporated a rich filtering module into the site.
+There is a long list of challenges that affect journalists while they are in the field - and every incident comes with its own differentiating aspects.
+In order to make the data useful, and establish patterns of abuse, these aspects must be reflected in the tool.
+I presented this information to the UI designers and worked with them to incorporate a rich filtering module into the site.

 Allowing journalists to self-report

-The success of this project was baked into the concept: Before the creation of the US Press Freedom Tracker there was no centralized tool for the aggregation of this data - and many people needed access it.
-As a result we never needed to ask if we were building the right thing.
+Before the creation of the US Press Freedom Tracker there was no centralized tool for the aggregation of this data - and many people needed access it - which meant that the very existence of this tool is a big success.
+We never needed to ask if we were building the right thing and work remained focused.

 While the incident reporting form adds value for journalists, it also increases administrative burden for the site administrators.
 Next steps to improve the tool should involve an audit evaluating how many reports are coming in, at what speed they are processed, and whether this additional work is contributing to the mission of the site in a significant way.